delapuente/mtask/README.md

 To do:

 Doing:
-  Task 5: Read "Colour your world" section
+  # 5: Read "Colour your world" section

 Done:
-  Task 1: Read "Practical examples" section
+  # 1: Read "Practical examples" section
-  Task 2: Read "Updating a task" section
+  # 2: Read "Updating a task" section
-  Task 3: Read "The kanban" section
+  # 3: Read "The kanban" section
-  Task 4: Read "Clasifying tasks" section
+  # 4: Read "Clasifying tasks" section

 --

 Syntax (#FF8C34):
-  Task 1: Read "Practical examples". section
+  # 1: Read "Practical examples". section
   Go to http://github.com/lodr/mtask and start reading.
   See how task 1 is a very simple way to define a task ;)
   >> 3/3

-  Task 2: Read "Updating a task" section
+  # 2: Read "Updating a task" section
   Note how we are updating the task 2 by adding further details.
 You could omit repeating the description, only the name is needed to refer a former task.
   >> 3/3

-  Task 5: Read "Colour your world" section
+  # 5: Read "Colour your world" section
   Adding colour to tasks help you to distinguish what to do.
   >> 2/3

 Areas (#F71BBA):
-  Task 3: Read "The kanban" section
+  # 3: Read "The kanban" section
   Keep your kanban as simple as possible.
 Task there should only have the name and description at most.
 Remember you can use any text as names.
 If you choose short names instead of numbers you could omit the description as well.
   >> 3/3

-  Task 4: Read "Clasifying tasks" section
+  # 4: Read "Clasifying tasks" section
   The classification section was though to be the starting point.
   Start by describing and classifying your tasks, then put them in different states while you complete them.